markdaniel1982/ttlf_pp1/README.md

   * To easily find links to social network accounts to access more content

 ### Returning Users
-  * To keep up-to-date with releases and merchandise
+  * To keep up-to-date with, or to buy releases and merchandise

 _____